 It’s definitely more competitive.

 ClickHouse Apache 2.0 licensing enables a worldwide market for managed ClickHouse in public clouds.
-There are at least 7 such services including our own Altinity.Cloud in AWS.
+There are many such services including our own Altinity.Cloud in AWS and GCP.
 Users can easily move back and forth between managed ClickHouse and on-prem operation.

 Elasticsearch licensing prevents vendors other than Elastic from running managed Elasticsearch for current software versions.
 Competitors must fork the older, Apache 2.0-licensed version, as Amazon has done.
 Managed Elasticsearch services may diverge in future, and compatibility with on-prem versions cannot be guaranteed.

 ClickHouse security has improved rapidly over the past couple of years.
 It now offers LDAP user management, role-based access control (RBAC), Kerberos authentication, column encryption functions, high-performance TLS connections, and many other features.
-More are on the way, thanks to a large and active community of contributors.
+Altinity offers FIPS-compatible ClickHouse builds and works with customers to enable deployment into FedRAMP environments.

 ClickHouse has a number of popular options for loading log data including Vector, FluentD, and Kafka.
 You can also import log data directly using ClickHouse table functions, which can read from files, S3 object storage, HDFS, and other sources.
 Here’s an example of loading compressed file system data using the file table function.